 Communication is key

 Strong customer relationships are built through good communication between the client and the business.
 Building and maintaining trust with your existing and prospective customers comes down to having effective communication.
-Things such as email newsletters, push notifications, and regular blog posts, help to keep your clientele updated as the rules and regulations are in a constant state of flux with governments and central banks trying to contain the spread of the coronavirus.
+Things such as email newsletters, push notifications, and regular blog posts help keep your clientele updated as the rules and regulations are in a constant state of flux with governments and central banks trying to contain the spread of the coronavirus.

-For businesses that have had to close, or have been disrupted due to the pandemic, it would be a good idea to update your Google My Business page information.
+For businesses that have had to close or have been disrupted due to the pandemic, it would be a good idea to update your Google My Business page information.
 You could also update your page to inform your existing and potential customers of any additional measures you have taken to ensure the smooth running of your business despite the Covid-19 confusion.

 Fine-tune your marketing campaign to respond to the coronavirus crisis